-If the OFED stack is installed from the non-distribution OFED packages, then the script customizes the non-distribution OFED stack for the existing kernel, and replaces the distribution stack.
+If the OFED stack is installed from the vendor OFED packages, then the script customizes the vendor OFED stack for the existing kernel, and replaces the distribution stack.
 However, updating the kernel afterwards, without updating the stack along with it, could lead to unexpected behavior due to the customization.
 Kernel and kernel development updates are therefore prevented from taking place by a package management system block.
-The block is set up when the <non-dist-ofed>-install.sh script is run.
+The block is set up when the <vendor-ofedVersion>-install.sh script is run.